shiki/kaiseki/README.md

 A Parse.com [REST API](https://parse.com/docs/rest) client for Node.js

 Installing
 -------------

-I'll post this to npm later.
-For now, you can include this in your `package.json` as a Git reference:
+ * Install through npm:

+        npm install kaiseki

+ * Or in your `package.json`:

         "dependencies": {
-      "kaiseki": "git+ssh://git@github.com:shiki/kaiseki.git",
+          "kaiseki": "*",
           ...
         }
+ Then:

+        npm install

 Or you can just download the files and put it in your project.

 Usage
 -------------